lwdjohari/nvcore/README.md

 > please find v0.2.x on branch v0.2.1-dev

 ## NvSQL: Fluent SQL Builder [[Top]](#nvcore)
-NvSQL is an SQL Builder for fluent sql query and parameters builder in SELECT, INSERT, UPDATE and DELETE.<br/>
+NvSQL is a SQL Builder for fluent sql query and parameters builder in SELECT, INSERT, UPDATE and DELETE.<br/>
 NvSQL is a DB Driver-Agnostic fluent sql builder which is mean no coupled to certain database driver implementations.<br/>
-The library have ParameterParser template specialization approach to convert std::vector<DbSupportedParameterType><br/> to other parameter values datatype that has specific implementations.<br/>
+The library have ParameterParser template specialization approach to convert std::vector&lt;DbSupportedParameterType&gt;<br/> to other parameter values datatype that has specific implementations.<br/>

 ### NvSQL Builder Components